 Well done HHHashers!

 During 2011 and 2012 The Bristol Hash House Harriers' charity, nominated by Soprano for family reasons, was MyelomaUK, an organisation which attemps to cover every aspect of myeloma, a cancer affecting plasma cells in the bone marrow.
 This includes information and support, improving standards of treatment and care through research, education, campaigning and raising awareness generally.

 Primarily through two Hash-related auctions, over £1,000.00 has been raised for the charity.
 A letter and two certificates from the charity are reproduced below:

 Hash-style runs are usually, but not exclusively, held on public land, footpaths, or roads.
-No guarantee can be made that this is always the case if, for instance, public footpaths are not clearly marked, either in situ or on maps; the ownership of the land is uncertain; or for any other reason.
+No guarantee can be made that this is always the case if, for instance: public footpaths are not clearly marked either in situ or on maps; the ownership of the land is uncertain; any other reason.
 Each runner is free to decide whether or not to follow the marked course.
 It is the responsibility of each participant to ensure his or her own safety and the safety of others, including non-participants, livestock and wildlife.
 Dogs are the responsibility of their owners/keepers.
 Children under sixteen years must be accompanied by, and are the responsibility of, their parents or carers.
 Each "hash" covers a different location and route, and is run without marshals or other officials.
 "Hash House Harriers" defines a style of social jogging and is not a legal entity.